Horseweed in Canberra, ACT

 The only Pre-emergent herbicide currently registered for turf is BASF Freehand.

-It is vital to use herbicides when the weed is a small rosette only 5 cm in diameter or smaller, as control efficacy declines as plants mature.
-An adjuvant enhances active ingredient movement into the plant, improves rainfastness and herbicide performance.
-Gilba Solutions recommends the use of ProForce Manta Ray if water quality is an issue.
+It is vital to use herbicides when the weed is a small rosette only 5 cm in diameter or less.
+This is because as the weed matures control efficacy declines.
+A spray adjuvant will produce better results, improve rainfastness and overall herbicide performance.